Bwca/demo_crafting-a-global-state-hook-in-react/README.md

+# This is a proof of concept repo for https://dev.to/bwca/crafting-a-global-state-hook-in-react-4hb4

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).